Summary

 Hilton Honors American Express Surpass® Card: Best for infrequent travelers

-- Anniversary night: Earn a free weekend night award when you spend $15,000 on your card within a calendar year
+- Anniversary night: One free night reward when you spend $15,000 on your card within a calendar year

 Hilton Honors American Express Aspire Card*: Best for true Hilton loyalists